Joe Girardi fired by Phillies, replaced by Rob Thomson - WHIZ News

 “We underperformed and that falls on me.
 This is what happens,” Girardi told SiriusXM’s MLB Network Radio.
 “I think there’s more talent in that room than the way we have played.”

-The Phillies have a $224 million payroll and boast 2021 NL MVP Bryce Harper and NL Cy Young Award runner-up Zack Wheeler, Aaron Nola, All-Star catcher J.T.
+The Phillies still boast NL MVP Bryce Harper and NL Cy Young Award runner-up Zack Wheeler, Aaron Nola, All-Star catcher J.T.
 Realmuto and free-agent sluggers Nick Castellanos and Kyle Schwarber.
 Yet Philadelphia hasn’t made the playoffs since 2011, hasn’t won the World Series since 2008 and has watched fan interest plummet through a decade-plus of mediocre baseball.

+“It’s not something that can’t be fixed and changed,” Dombrowski said.
+“I think we already started some of those changes this winter time when we made some changes within our system, our organization, a lot of changes, but those things don’t show up overnight.”

 “I think realistically we should have been 7-3.
 Well, that’s going to fall on me because we weren’t,” Girardi said.
 “I just pray that they get better and that they get to the playoffs.”